paul908/mesh/README.md

 # mesh
 a script for creating wireless mesh network.
-(B.A.T.M.A.N., 802.11s or simple ad-hoc network wihtout a mesh)
+(B.A.T.M.A.N., 802.11s or simple ad-hoc network without a mesh)

 Usage:
 ```bash